sung-won-kim/sung-won-kim.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-educations: true
+educations: false
-social: true  # includes social icons at the bottom of the page work : true teaching : true
+social: false  # includes social icons at the bottom of the page work : false teaching : false
 ---

 I'm a Ph.D. student in Graduate School of Data Science at <a href='https://kaist.ac.kr'>KAIST</a>, where I am fortunate to be advised by <a href='http://dsail.kaist.ac.kr/professor/'>Prof. Chanyoung Park</a>.